 If you’re sleep-deprived, something’s got to give, and your hair is not crucial to your survival.
 So the nutrients and the resources are going to go to vital organs like your heart, kidney, liver, brain before it goes to your hair.
 You want to make sure that you’re getting deep sleep to reduce your adrenal stress response and help grow healthy hair.

 If you have any questions about stress-related hair loss, you can join me in my Hormone Support Group.
 I do Facebook Lives on a regular basis to answer your questions.

-You can get access to the group by signing up for my Hormone Reboot Training, which is free.
+You can get access to the group by signing up for my FREE Hormone Reboot Training.

 Plus you’ll get access to some amazing mini courses I teach to help you to learn what you need to do in order to heal and balance your hormones.